severinbratus/cheat-chess/README.md

 ### Issues

-- The board size is hardcoded to be 100px.
-Yes, it is.
+- The board size is hardcoded to some number of pixels.
 - The piece selection mechanism will break down if the board does not fit in the window.
 - No, you cannot center the board.